New Art Centre

 Stephen Marshall, the architect, created a roof that spans between the two existing buildings but appears to be as thin as paper and enables light to filter down a slot against the back wall.
 Once the floating roof idea was there, the challenge was to make it as clear as possible by removing all extra lines, materials and details.
 Hence the glass is formed in the largest possible sheets and is frameless.
 The intermediate columns that are holding up the building are hidden within the oak doors and pivot on custom ball bearing tracks.
 All other structure is hidden above translucent glass.
 The walls, floor and steps are all of a similar tone and colour so that the roof appears to be almost suspended in mid-air.

-Following the success of our award-winning gallery, the New Art Centre commissioned Stephen Marshall to design a small house for artists at Roche Court.
-Situated in a courtyard, it is a place where artists can stay whilst working in the park.
-The Artists' House is inspired in part by Kettle's Yard, Cambridge, one of the most inspiring small museums in the world.
+Following the success of our award-winning gallery, the New Art Centre commissioned Stephen Marshall to design a small house situated in a courtyard at Roche Court.
 The aim is to provide a contemporary domestic space for the display of smaller works of art.
+The Artists House is inspired in part by Kettle's Yard, Cambridge, one of the most inspiring small museums in the world.

 To visit Stephen Marshall's website please click here.